GoogleCloudPlatform/cloud-hackathons/faq/howto-author-hack.md

 ![Screenshot for branch protection](images/author-pages-branch-protection.png)

+#### Running the Action

-Final step is to run the Action to generate the rendered website.
+Final step is to run the Github Action to generate the rendered website.
 Navigate to the Actions tab for your repository and click on the *Publish to Github Pages* workflow, and choose your branch if you have one.

 ![Screenshot for triggering action](images/author-pages-actions.png)